This Texas pork rib rub is a must try for flavorful smoked ribs!

--Light brown sugar: We're not looking for a deep molasses flavor with this rub, so light brown sugar is the way to go.
-If you'd like to omit the sugar altogether, feel free to do so.
+- Light brown sugar: We’re not looking for a deep molasses flavor with this rub, so light brown sugar is the way to go.

--Mexican oregano: This type of oregano is a bit different from Italian oregano in that it contains lemon undertones.
-If you cannot find this type of oregano, substitute it with Italian oregano.
+- Mexican oregano: This type of oregano is a bit different from Italian oregano in that it contains lemon undertones.
+If you cannot find this type of oregano, use Italian oregano in the Texas pork rib rub.

-Place all of the ingredients into a small bowl and combine well.
-Scoop mixture into a shaker or apply by hand on all exposed surfaces.
+- Place all of the Texas rib rub ingredients into a small bowl and combine with a fork or small whisk.

 Texas Pork Rib Rub

 - 1 teaspoon cayenne pepper more as desired

 - 1 teaspoon Mexican oregano

 - Mix all seasoning ingredients together in a bowl.
 Apply to meat and cook as directed.
 If making spice rub ahead of time, store in an airtight container in the cupboard for up to 6 months after preparation.
 Double or triple this recipe and save for later use.
 Discard any rub that has come into contact with raw meat.